ashanr/book_management/README.md

 # Booking App

-This is a simple Laravel-based Booking App that allows staff and readers to interact with the system.
-This repository contains the codebase for the application.
+This is a simple Laravel-based Book Management System that allows staff and readers to interact with the system.

 ## Features

-- Staff and Reader roles
+- Staff (Admin,Editor,Viewer) and Reader roles
-- Dashboard for Staff
+- Dashboard for Staff and Readers
-- Registration for both Staff and Readers
+- Registration for both Staff Roles and Readers
 - User status management for Staff users
 - Book Create , Update and Delete
-- Login and Logout functionality

 ## Requirements